rust-lang/rfcs/text/0000-placement-traits.md

 ## Traits

-There are now three traits:
+There are now four traits:

 1. `Placer` -- Placement in syntax:  `let owner = PLACE <- value`.
 2. `Boxer` -- Box syntax: `let boxed: Box<_> = box value`.
 3. `Place` -- An "out" pointer.
+4. `Allocate` -- A trait that allows boxing and placing into `Allocator`s.

 ## Allocators

-`Boxer`s now make `Place`s from `Allocator`s.
-This means that any type implementing `Boxer` can be allocated with any `Allocator` using placement in syntax (see the detailed design for more).
+This RFC adds a new `Allocate` trait that can be implemented by any type that takes an allocator.
+Implementing `Allocate` automatically implements `Boxer` for boxing into allocators that implement `Default` and allows the type to be allocated with a custom allocator using the `ALLOCATOR <- value` syntax.

 ## DSTs